vacu9708/Algorithm/Path finding algorithm/Floyd-warshall algorithm/README.md

 # Floyd-warshal algorithm
 >Floyd warshal algorithm is for finding shortest paths like Dijikstra's algorithm.
-But in contrast to Dijikstra's algorithm, floyd-warshal algorithm finds all shortest distances and paths between every pair of vertices.
+But in contrast to Dijikstra's algorithm, floyd-warshal algorithm finds all shortest distances and paths between every pair of vertices.<br>
+>Weight table has information of the shortest distances.

 ~~~c++
 #include <iostream>